mudasobwa/mudasobwa.github.io/_posts/2018-03-06-beware-of-yagni.md

 There are usually many people all around: team leader, project manager, product manager, CTO, CEO, your spouse whining about you spend too little time with them, to prevent you from doing a redundant stuff.
-There are many, many colleagues, who will tell you “YAGNI” when needed.
+There are many, many colleagues, who will tell you ‘YAGNI’ when needed.
 But as soon as you have caught youself choosing the easiest path because of YAGNI, find the strength in yourself to resist.
 Unless you are going to qualify as Development Evangelist and Coach in Silicon Valley next year, of course.
 There works any garbage.